teo-tsirpanis/Covarsky/README.md

 ## Notes

-These two attributes will be ignored if used anywhere but the generic parameters of an interface or a delegate.
+These two attributes will be ignored if used anywhere but in the generic parameters of an interface or a delegate.

 Using these two attributes in a generic parameter that is already co(ntra)variant will raise a warning but will be ignored as well.

 Using both attributes on the same time will raise an error and fail the build (unless something above hasn't already happened).

+> __DISCLAIMER:__ Using the attributes in any other wrong way (such as a covariant interface with a method that returns the generic type) will not be checked by Covarsky and may break your assembly.

 ## Maintainer(s)